Om naar het verleden te verwijzen, gebruiken we meestal de onvoltooid verleden tijd of de voltooid tegenwoordige tijd.

 Gebeurtenis op een specifiek moment in het verleden (Event at a specific moment in the past)ovtGisteren stemde hij voor de eerste keer.
 (Yesterday he voted for the first time.)

-Twee handelingen vlak na elkaar (Two actions immediately after each other)ovtHij kwam binnen en bracht het nieuws.
+Twee handelingen vlak na elkaar (Two actions one after the other)ovtHij kwam binnen en bracht het nieuws.
 (He came in and brought the news.)

 Afgeronde actie (Completed action)vttZe heeft gestemd en wacht op de uitslag.
 (She has voted and is waiting for the result.)